-- (a) When the Authority requires that a flight dispatcher, employed in conjunction with an approved method of control and supervision of flight operations, be licensed, that flight dispatcher shall be licensed in accordance with the provisions of ICAO Annex 1. - (b) In accepting proof of qualifications other than the option of holding of a flight dispatcher licence, the Authority, in accordance with the approved method of control and supervision of flight operations, shall require that, as a minimum, such persons meet the requirements specified in ICAO Annex 1 for the flight dispatcher licence. - (c) A flight dispatcher in conjunction with a method of control and supervision of flight operations shall: - (1) assist the commander in flight preparation and provide the relevant information; - (2) assist the commander in preparing the operational flight plan and the flight plan to be filed; - (3) when applicable, assist the commander in preparing the preliminary flight plan, and submit it to a unit designated by the appropriate ATS authority; - (4) sign when applicable and file the flight plan to a unit designated by the appropriate ATS authority; - (5) furnish the commander while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight; and - (6) notify the appropriate ATS unit when the position of the aeroplane cannot be determined by an aircraft tracking capability and attempts to establish communication are unsuccessful.
+- (a) When the Authority requires that a flight dispatcher, employed in conjunction with an approved method of control and supervision of flight operations, be licensed, that flight dispatcher shall be licensed in accordance with the provisions of ICAO Annex 1. - (b) In accepting proof of qualifications other than the option of holding of a flight dispatcher licence, the Authority, in accordance with the approved method of control and supervision of flight operations, shall require that, as a minimum, such persons meet the requirements specified in ICAO Annex 1 for the flight dispatcher licence. - (c) A flight dispatcher in conjunction with a method of control and supervision of flight operations shall: - (1) assist the commander in flight preparation and provide the relevant information; - (2) assist the commander in preparing the operational and ATS flight plans, sign when applicable and file the ATS flight plan with the appropriate ATS unit; - (3) furnish the commander while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight; and - (4) notify the appropriate ATS unit when the position of the aeroplane cannot be determined by an aircraft tracking capability and attempts to establish communication are unsuccessful. - (d) A flight dispatcher shall not be assigned to duty unless that person has: - (1) satisfactorily completed the operator-specific training course that addresses all the specific components of its approved method of control and supervision of flight operations;

-- (d) A flight dispatcher shall not be assigned to duty unless that person has: - (1) satisfactorily completed the operator-specific training course that addresses all the specific components of its approved method of control and supervision of flight operations; - (2) made, within the preceding 12 months, at least a one way qualification flight in the flight crew compartment of an aeroplane over any area for which that individual is authorised to exercise flight supervision.
+(2) made, within the preceding 12 months, at least a one way qualification flight in the flight crew compartment of an aeroplane over any area for which that individual is authorised to exercise flight supervision.
 The flight should include landings at as many aerodromes as practicable;